Gilgamesh: The First Epic Hero

 The Bull of Heaven and Enkidu’s Death

-When Ishtar, goddess of love and war, proposed marriage to Gilgamesh, he rejected her, mocking her past lovers.
-In fury, she unleashed the Bull of Heaven upon Uruk.
-Once again, Gilgamesh and Enkidu fought side by side, slaying the beast.
+When Ishtar, goddess of love and war, proposed marriage to Gilgamesh, he rebuffed her offer mockingly.
+This rejection was met with wrathful vengeance as she unleashed the terrifying Bull of Heaven upon Uruk.
+Together, Gilgamesh and his loyal companion Enkidu faced this formidable beast and triumphed over it, though their victory came at a severe cost.

 The Search for Immortality